-This is a minimal recommended SARIF file for the case where
+This is a minimal recommended SARIF file for the case where an analysis tool produced results and source location information is not available.

-The analysis tool was run with the intent of scanning artifacts and producing results (see §3.14.15), but

-The analysis tool does not have source location information available.

 The file contains those elements recommended by the specification (elements which the specification states “SHOULD” be present), in addition to the required elements.

 The file contains a single run object (§3.14) with a results array (§3.14.15).
 The results array contains a single result object (§3.24) so the recommended elements of the result object can be shown.